 An elective residence permit is also available.
 Unlike the others, this visa applies special restrictions on the holder’s employment and benefits opportunities.
 After holding an elective residence permit for 10 years, an international resident may change their visa to a registered residence permit and benefit from the associated rights.

-What You Need to Obtain a San Marino Work Visa
+Requirements to Obtain San Marino Work Visas

 When your employee applies for a stay or residence permit, they need to bring the following documents:

 - Certificate of nationality or statelessness

 - Certificate of civil capacity

 - Police report from the employee’s home city

 - Two passport-style photos (one certified photo)

 Visitors do not need an entry visa, so your employees may enter the country with a valid passport or similar travel document.